Best Apple TV Deals (September 2017): Order the new Apple TV 4K now

-On-demand or subscription based viewing services are increasingly popular.
-Even your grandma has probably heard of the BBC’’s iPlayer service.
-And for those fed up of watching these programmes on the small screen of your laptop, there are several snazzy streaming boxes on the market.
-For Apple fans, the Apple TV is the most likely option, and we’ve got a list of the best deals on the device.
+On-demand or subscription based viewing services are increasingly popular; even your grandma has probably heard of BBC iPlayer by now.
+And for those fed up of playing TV catch-up on the small screen of your laptop, a snazzy streaming box is a great idea.
+For Apple fans, the Apple TV is the most likely option, and we’ve got a list of the best deals you can grab at the moment.

 Apple TV Deals – What is Apple TV?

-First launched in 2007 the Apple TV has undoubtedly come along way with noticeable improvements to its built-in Wi-Fi and processor.
-These days, it comes in two storage sizes, 32GB or 64GB, and you’ll pay more for the model with bigger memory.
-Given that our viewing habits are driven towards streaming, the smaller one is probably suitable for the majority of people, offering better value for money.
+The Apple TV has undoubtedly come along way since it launched in 2007, with noticeable improvements to its built-in Wi-Fi and processor.
+These days, it’s available in two storage sizes, 32GB or 64GB, with the latter being a little more expensive.
+Given that our viewing habits are geared towards streaming, the smaller one is probably suitable for the majority of people, offering better value for money.

 Related: Best MacBook deals